rilhia/glucose-grand-prix/README.md

 ---

-# 📤 How to Extract Your Glooko Data via Chrome DevTools
+## 📤 How to Extract Your Glooko Data via Chrome DevTools

 This guide shows how to extract your own Glooko data using the browser's built-in developer tools.
 No scripts.
 No extensions.
 Just you, Chrome, and a little patience.
+Once you have followed this step, you can use the data you have collected to run the **Glucose Grand Prix**.

 > ⚠️ **Note:** This method uses the same session your browser is already logged into.
 > It is secure and personal.
 The data is never shared unless *you* choose to download or use it elsewhere.